 Dance Department Faculty

-Click on any faculty member's name to see a list of achievements.
+(Click on any faculty member's name to see a list of achievements.)

-MFA in Dance, Arizona State University
+MFA in Choreography, Jacksonville University

 601-965-1413